One pixel attack for fooling deep neural networks: Results on Original CIFAR-10 Test Data

 We present another evaluation of one pixel attack which is on original CIFAR-10 test dataset \cite{11}.
 Comparing to the results on Kaggle CIFAR-10 aforementioned, the scenario is more limited since the images contain much less practical noise.
 Therefore, the target CNNs can have higher classification accuracy and confidence which definitely makes the attack harder.
 Additionally, we only use images correctly classified by the target CNNs while in the experiment on Kaggle CIFAR-10 set we use all images (i.e., which contain wrongly classified images) with their true labels predicted by the target CNNs.

 We use 500 random images for non-targeted attack and 300 for targeted attack.
-Since the targeted attack is time-consuming, we only set the number of population as 300 and number of maximum iteration as 50 for efficiency (i.e., we notice that one-pixel attack on kaggle CIFAR-10 always succeeds in early iterations).
 We also make small modification on network structure for better implementation.
 Specifically, for the Network in Network, we remove the second average pooling layers.
 For All convolutional network, we remove the batch normalization on the first layer.
+Three CIFAR-10 networks are re-trained to have similar natural accuracy to Table 4.
+An early-stop criterion will be triggered when the probability label of the target class exceeds the original class.
 All other settings are kept the same.
 The attack results are shown by Table 8.
 The number of target classes is shown by Figure~\ref{fig:numclasses}.
 The number of original-target class pairs is shown by the heat-maps of Figure~\ref{fig:heatmap} and Figure~\ref{fig:heatmap1}.
 In addition to the number of original-target class pairs, the total number of times each class had an attack which either originated or targeted it is shown in Figure~\ref{fig:classes} and Figure~\ref{fig:classes1}.

 According to the attack results shown, we find the following features of one-pixel attack on original CIFAR-10.

 1. Attack rate: The three networks have higher robustness to one-pixel attack according to the lower attack rate and confidence (Table~8).
 This might due to the higher classification accuracy and confidence of three networks on original CIFAR-10 test-set.
 Similar to the results on Kaggle set, the network in network still gets the lowest overall robustness considering both attack rate and confidence.
 This might be related to the proximity to the decision boundary.
 However, VGG network becomes much more vulnerable in this case.
 The discrepancy indicates that the robustness among different networks can be varied when handling images with low (e.g. Kaggle CIFAR-10) and high (e.g., original CIFAR-10) confidence.